IslandViewPTA/islandview-pta-site/content/news/2021-2-newsletter.md

 ## PTA Meeting Feb 2 @ 6 pm

-**MARK YOUR CALENDARS!
-The February PTA meeting is Tuesday, Feb 2 at 6 PM via Zoom (meeting link will be emailed).**
+**Don't Miss It!
+The February PTA meeting is Tuesday, Feb 2 at 6 PM via Zoom (meeting link emailed).**

 So much to discuss and so many ways to get involved and share some LOVE for Island View!